- Online Learning

 Can you clarify the breakdown of scoring among the domains that is necessary to pass the exam?

-The examination content outline identifies the percentage of questions to be included from each domain (identifying, presenting, etc.) on each administration of the exam.
+The Examination Content Outline on page 4 of the Candidate Study Guide identifies the approximate percentage of questions to be included from each domain (identifying, presenting, etc.) on each administration of the exam.
 This distribution is based on the percentages assigned to the domains identified by the medical writing job analysis, as described in the Applicant and Candidate Handbook.
 Whether a candidate passes the exam, however, is based only on the total score; a specified score need not be achieved in each domain.

 Is a test taker better off skipping questions or answering them all, whether they are right or wrong?